splunk/splunk-add-on-for-sftp-files-downloader/README.md

 - This Add-on can be installed in **Splunk Enterprise** only. (tested on Splunk v8.2.5 and v9.0)
 - This branch is for **Linux** only.
 For Windows, please use the `windows` branch.
 - Please make sure the app folder name is `TA-sftp-files-downloader` (e.g. /opt/splunk/etc/apps/TA-sftp-files-downloader)
-- if you see this error: "from cryptography.hazmat.bindings._openssl import ffi, lib ModuleNotFoundError: No module named 'cryptography.hazmat. bindings._openssl', try the following command:
+- if you see this error: "from cryptography.hazmat.bindings.\_openssl import ffi, lib ModuleNotFoundError: No module named 'cryptography.hazmat. bindings.\_openssl', try the following command:

 ```
 pip uninstall pyopenssl
 pip install pyopenssl==21.0.0
 ```

 ## Credits & Acknowledgements

 - Guo Huang
 - Man Pham

-## Support

-Find us in splunk-usergroups.slack.com